-I am a lecturer in Brunel University London.
+I am a lecturer based in the Centre for Culture and Evolution in the College of Health and Life Sciences in Brunel University London.

 If you are interested in studying the evolution of inaccurate/harmful health information, do get in touch to discuss opportunities at the MSc, PhD, or post doctoral level.

 You can contact me at email@example.com.
-My postal address is Institute of Environment, Health & Societies, Department of Life Sciences, Room 110, Marie Jahoda Building, Brunel University London, Uxbridge UB8 3PH, United Kingdom
+My postal address is Room 110, Marie Jahoda Building, Brunel University London, Uxbridge UB8 3PH, United Kingdom